-The GC mini-mall offers a variety of food locations: The Fresh Food Company serves breakfast, lunch and dinner in an all-you-care-to-eat style.
-Other offerings include Chili's Too, Faculty Club, Recharge-U convenience store, Jamba Juice, Pollo Tropical, Subway, Burger King, Almazar, Sushi Maki, Einstein Bros.
-Bagels, Bustelo Café and Sergio's Cuban Café & Grill.
+The GC mini-mall offers a variety of food locations: The 8th Street Campus Kitchen serves breakfast, lunch and dinner in an all-you-care-to-eat style.
+Other offerings include, Faculty Club, Recharge-U convenience store, Jamba Juice, Pollo Tropical, Subway, Burger King, Almazar, Sushi Maki, Bustelo Café and Sergio's Cuban Café & Grill.
 Other retail venues include: Barnes and Noble Bookstore (with Starbucks Café), Santi's Hair and Nail Salon, Golden Touch Haircuts & Shaves, Panther's Dry Cleaners, Panther TECH store and Ricoh@FIU (Copy Center, packing and shipping).
+The administrative offices of the Graham Center are located in GC 1210, at the Modesto A. Maidigue Campus.
+The main office number is

-The administrative offices of the Graham Center are located in GC 1210, at the Modesto A. Maidique Campus, The main office number is (305) 348-2297 and the web site is grahamcenter.fiu.edu.
+(305) 348-2297 and the web site is grahamcenter.fiu.edu.